shecodes-students/learning-resources/README.md

 `contribite @shecodes_ www.crypto101.io`

 ## Add meta data
-If you are even more awesome, add the twitter handle of the original author and – to make your tweet more redable – the title of the thing you add.
+If you are even more awesome, add the twitter handle of the original author and – to make your tweet more readable – the title of the thing you add.

 `contribute @shecodes_ {title} {link} @{author}`